warrenv/automation-engineer-project/RDD.md

     - Helps with maintainability by having a single source of truth.

   - Use an index.js to unify.
-    - datawatcher
+    - datafetcher
-      - Refactor watcher into a module.
+      - [x] Refactor http call into a module.
         - Easier to reuse and helps testing by separating server creation from instantiation.